snitkdan/consistent-hashing-lab/WRITEUP.md

 > There is a chance that we might hash some servers into much wider ranges than others, thereby not spreading the load evenly amongst servers per key-space slice.

 ## Part 4: Consistent Hashing
 Q6: If the number of times we hashed to create slices goes towards infinity, what would we expect to see in the distribution of keys among servers?

+> The keys would become close to uniform like in the regular hashing.

 Q7: What are some potential problems with this load balancing scheme?

+> The problems are of balance: too few rounds of hashing, and you end up with Part3 problems of having uneven key-space slices; too many slices, and you having potentially a lot of key movement if one server is added/removed.
+This approach is less one-size-fits-all, and needs careful tuning in order to get to a state with acceptable key movement traffic and relatively even key-space distribution.

 ## Reflection
 Q8: What are some benefits/drawbacks when increasing the number of times that you hash the server name or consistent hashing in general?